 Wellington’s speciality food store Moore Wilson’s sells everything from restaurant-quality ingredients to kitchenware.
 Browse an array of seasonal produce, buy local food and drink products (there’s a dedicated cheese room) – or a souvenir gadget for your kitchen – then grab a buttermilk-fried chook burger or a chicken and peanut salad from the on-site Chook Wagon.

 Ortega Fish Shack

 A dining room that errs on the side of quirky, Ortega Fish Shack is the epitome of modern New Zealand dining.
 The regularly changing menu focusses on the best NZ seafood (with influences from around the world) and service is that perfect mixture of professional and friendly.
 If it’s on, try the ceviche.

 Wellington has long been known for its abundance of excellent and cheap Malaysian food, but when unassuming Little Penang opened a few years ago it proved to be a game changer.
 The cooking is dedicated to authenticity here – you’ll find the best assam laksa this side of Penang.

 The 2am food craving after a few of Wellington’s finest brews (they’re famous for them) is best dealt with at Tommy Millions.
 Pizza by the slice (go for a classic margherita or the spinach and mushroom), sub sandwiches and coffee are all on offer, and it’s ideal for lunch or a snack when you’re not under the influence.

-Gin-loving food writer Delaney Mes is editor of the New Zealand Restaurant Cookbook, published this month by Penguin.
+Gin-loving food writer Delaney Mes is editor of the New Zealand Restaurant Cookbook, published by Penguin.
 Delaney spent eight years living in Wellington and visits regularly.